festiveelephantseal/gencord/README.md

 **A beginner friendly Discord API wrapper.**

-**Gencord** is a simple, and easy to use library for interacting with the Discord API, with minimal syntax.
+**Gencord** is a simple, beginner friendly, and easy to use library for interacting with the Discord API, with minimal syntax.

 Why **Gencord?**